Sharing Your IDE Settings

 - Configuring a read-only source

 PhpStorm allows you to share your IDE settings between different instances of PhpStorm (or other IntelliJ platform-based products) installed on different computers.

 This is useful if you are using several PhpStorm installations, or want to implement the same settings among your team members or company-wide.

 Before you start working with Settings Repository, make sure that the Settings Repository plugin is enabled.
 The plugin is bundled with PhpStorm and is activated by default.
-If it is not, enable the plugin as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.